diremu/diremu/README.md

 - 👯 I’m looking to collaborate on an internship.
 - ✨ I aspire to be a full-stack engineer and much more.
 - 📫 How to reach me: cursed_line (Reddit), dbax_jr (discord), Diremu Adebanjo (LinkedIn)

+### Skills
+I have become proficient in :
+- HTML
+- CSS
+- JavaScript (Vanilla or Plain) - Medium